Bell Labs: List of Bell Labs (2026)

 Also listed as research locations without additional information was Sunnyvale, California, US and Tampere, Finland.

+The former Bell Labs facility in Shanghai listed in 2024 was closed not long after Nokia took full control of its Chinese operations that were formerly shared with China Huaxin at the end of 2025.

 The Naperville, Illinois Bell Labs location near Chicago was considered the Chicago Innovation Center and hosted Nokia's second annual Algorithm World event in 2022.

 Discoveries and developments

-Bell Laboratories was, and is, regarded by many as the premier research facility of its type, developing a wide range of revolutionary technologies, including radio astronomy, the transistor, the laser, information theory, the operating system Unix, the programming languages C and C++, solar cells, the charge-coupled device (CCD), and many other optical, wireless, and wired communications technologies and systems.
+Bell Laboratories is known by many for developing a wide range of technologies, including radio astronomy, the transistor, the laser, information theory, the operating system Unix, the programming languages C and C++, solar cells, the charge-coupled device (CCD), and many other optical, wireless, and wired communications technologies and systems.

 1920s

 In 1924, Bell Labs physicist Walter A. Shewhart proposed the control chart as a method to determine when a process was in a state of statistical control.
 Shewhart's methods were the basis for statistical process control (SPC): the use of statistically based tools and techniques to manage and improve processes.
 This was the origin of the modern quality control movement, including Six Sigma.

 In 1926, the laboratories invented an early synchronous-sound motion picture system, in competition with Fox Movietone and DeForest Phonofilm.

 In 1927, a Bell team headed by Herbert E. Ives successfully transmitted long-distance 128-line television images of Secretary of Commerce Herbert Hoover from Washington to New York.
 In 1928 the thermal noise in a resistor was first measured by John B. Johnson, for which Harry Nyquist provided the theoretical analysis; this is now termed Johnson-Nyquist noise.
 During the 1920s, the one-time pad cipher was invented by Gilbert Vernam and Joseph Mauborgne at the laboratories.
 Bell Labs' Claude Shannon later proved that it is unbreakable.

 In 1928, Harold Black invented the negative feedback system commonly used in amplifiers.
 Later, Harry Nyquist analyzed Black's design rule for negative feedback.
 This work was published in 1932 and became known as the Nyquist criterion.